Monitoring Ruby

 If you do not see this log, then the setup is not correct.
 Please refer to the Installation documentation.

-If you do see the log message above, then it is very likely a network connectivity issue with the host agent, see the next section.
+If you see this log message, then it is very likely a network connectivity issue with the host agent, see the next section.

 Verify the tracer can connect to the host agent